Key Takeaways

 If preserving your fertility is a priority, ask specifically whether the hospital offers uterine-sparing surgery and what their published outcomes are.
 A hospital being “top-ranked” for PAS care does not automatically mean they offer conservative management.

-| 10.
-Cleveland Clinic | ⚠️ Case-by-Case | Patient materials state “may be able to prevent hysterectomy”; no published protocol or outcomes |
+| Cleveland Clinic | Not published | Case-by-case | No published data | No published data | No published protocol or outcomes | Patient materials state “may be able to prevent hysterectomy” |

-| Other Notable Centers (hysterectomy-focused) | ||
+| Other Notable Centers (hysterectomy-focused — no published fertility preservation data) | ||||||

 Click any hospital name above to view their full profile page with detailed physician information, outcomes data, and contact details.